 Pinczi hús-hentesáru bolt

-Best of all here is the marinated roasted pork belly; crispy on the outside, with a layer of soft fat yielding to a tender meat.
-My go-to order is a paprika-laced sausage with a slice of said pork belly, paired with a side of sauerkraut and a slice of bread.
-All of this rarely comes out to be more than €5.
-You'll either have to eat standing at the high-top tables or find a seat on the busy street outside with a postcard view of the Nyugati Railway Terminal.
+I usually go for a paprika-laced sausage alongside a small piece of the specialty of the house: roasted pork belly.
+Sauerkraut-filled pickled pepper and a slice of bread on the side, please.
+All this rarely comes out to be more than €6.
+You will have to eat standing by the high-top tables or find a seat on the busy street outside overlooking the Nyugati Railway Terminal.